eBay/EBNObservable/Documentation.md

 ## EBNObservableDictionary ##
 Dictionary keys must be NSStrings in order for their contents to be observed.

 You can observe a key in a dictionary when that key does not yet have any value.
-Observation blocks on a key will be executed when that key's value is changed, where 'changed' means `[newValue isEqual:oldValue]` returns false.
+Observation blocks on a key will be executed when that key's value is changed, where 'changed' means: exactly one of old value and new value are nil, or `![newValue isEqual: oldValue]` .
 Calling `removeObjectForKey:` on an observed key will call observers if and only if the value for that key was previously non-nil.

 ## EBNObservableSet ##
 Creating observable sets requires that we have some way to specify a member of a set in a text string.
 EBNObservableSet therefore has a special method, `keyForObject:` that returns a NSString that can be used in a key path to refer to that object.
 This method works by taking the hash of the object and turning it into a string starting with '&'.
 The object does not need to be in the set at the time its key is created, but beware since mutating the object can modify its hash value, meaning that were you to generate and observe a key, mutate the object, and then add it to the set, your observer block will not execute as the object added to the set no longer matches the key being observed.